YannickKae/Financial-Market-Regime-Classification/README.md

 Tuning and selection of these models was done by cross-validation based on binary [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) instead of accuracy, because in finance not only the number of correct classifications is important, but also the corresponding probabilities, which we will use to size positions in our Tatical Asset Allocation models.

 $$ H_{b}(y, \hat{y}) = -y \cdot log(\hat{y}) - (1 - y) \cdot log(1 - \hat{y}) $$

+Side remark: We didn't use boosting-based ensembling techniques like XGBoost, which is considered superior among tree-based models, because it works by also correcting bias, which comes with a greater risk of overfitting.
+Bagging, on the other hand, only attempts to correct for variance.
+In finance, where data has a very low signal-to-noise ratio due to arbitrage forces, it is very easy to overfit to noise & random patterns.
+Therefore, bagging ensembling is more favorable in this domain.

 ## Data